Lawrence E. Schovanec, Ph.D.

 The term “residence” as a degree requirement should not be confused with “residence” in the state of Texas for tuition purposes.
 “Residence credit” used here means credit for work done while enrolled in and attending classes taught under a Texas Tech course number, including distance education courses and those taught at locations other than the Lubbock campus.

 Graduation Under a Particular Catalog.
-A student is expected to complete the degree requirements set forth in a particular Texas Tech University catalog.
+All degree requirements must be met according to a single Texas Tech University catalog.
 Normally this will be the catalog in effect when the student first enrolls in the university.
 For the student who changes a degree program after having enrolled at Texas Tech University, the applicable degree requirements are those in effect at the time the student is officially admitted to the college in which the degree program is housed.
 Only with the specific approval of the academic dean may a different catalog be selected.
 In no case may a student complete the requirements set forth in a catalog more than seven years old.
 When necessary, a catalog issued later than the student’s first registration may be selected by the academic dean in conference with the student.

-The annual catalog is published each summer, and its provisions apply during the following school year, beginning with the fall semester and extending through the summer terms.
-A student who registers for the first time in the university during a summer session is subject to the degree requirements set forth in the catalog effective for the fall semester immediately following the initial enrollment..
+The catalog is published each summer, and its provisions apply during the following academic year, beginning with the first summer session and extending through the next spring semester.
+A student who registers for the first time in the university during a summer session is subject to the degree requirements set forth in the catalog effective for the fall semester immediately following the initial enrollment.

 Filing a Degree Plan.
 In 2011 the Texas Legislature passed HB 3025 requiring all students enrolled in a bachelor’s degree program at a state university to file a degree plan before the end of the second regular semester after the student has earned a cumulative total of 45 or more semester credit hours.
 The 45 hours includes all transfer courses, international baccalaureate courses, dual credit courses, and any other course for which Texas Tech University has awarded college course credit.
 In the event of a change in major, students should submit a new degree plan as soon as the program change is complete.